posted an original scientific paper here on my blog. The obvious question is, “Why is it on the blog instead of in a peer-reviewed journal?”

 It’s been gnawing at me that I had this project done, but that it wasn’t out yet.
 Especially because this was the project that I had gone to Australia to do in the first place.

 And it’s not been for lack of trying.
 I’ve submitted this paper, in one form or anther, to about three different journals over the years.
 It was rejected every time.
 I may post the reviews later in a separate post.
-In a nutshell, one of the major issue that the reviewers had was that the data just weren’t conclusive enough.
+In a nutshell, one of the major issues that the reviewers had was that the data just weren’t conclusive enough.
 And honestly, I think they’re right.
 It drives me nuts that I wasn’t able to pin down what was happening with those two medial cell bodies.
 Reviewers of a different paper that used the same techniques called the methods, “old fashioned.”
 If they were old fashioned before, they’d probably be criticized as ancient or obsolete today (even though they let me answer the questions).

 What could I do?
 I’m not in Australia, so I couldn’t get more Ibacus.
 There are no slipper lobsters around the South Texas coastline that I know of.
 There was no way that I can get any more slipper lobster data.